-“I represent Orange County families,” Porter told the Sacramento Press Club last week.
+“I represent Orange County families,” Porter told the Sacramento Press Club.
 “They want a government that works for them.
 They want a government that is protecting their environment, they want a government that’s delivering tax fairness.
 I think those kinds of issues and the way that I focused on representing this area serves me well in representing different communities in Orange County and even thinking about the state’s interest as a whole.

 “We’ll see what happens.”

 Some members of Congress aren’t waiting.
 They’re stepping aside voluntarily — and adding to the potential sweeping change to the California delegation, while also possibly opening up seats for legislators seeking higher office.